l-liava-l/Collection.wiki.eng/Cluster's API.md

 ### Cluster of collections

 Cluster of collections allow to encapsulate a set of collections in one instance of Collection.
-It is necessary to a work with storages of data.
+It is necessary for a work with storages of data.

 ```js
 var db = new Collection();